-Pirates' Adam Frazier: Finding second half value
+Pirates' Adam Frazier: Finding second-half value

-Frazier went 2-for-4 with a walk-off single against the Cardinals on Sunday.
+Frazier went 2-for-4 with a walkoff single against the Cardinals on Sunday.

 Following a month-long scuffle, Frazier has six hits in 12 at-bats since the All-Star break.
-He'll lose most of his playing time in left field when Starling Marte (suspension) returns Tuesday, but could move back and forth between second base and third -- especially with Josh Harrison currently struggling.
-While his overall playing time will likely fall off, it looks like Frazier has once again found his hitting stroke.
+He'll lose most of his playing time in left field when Starling Marte (suspension) returns Tuesday, but Frazier could move back and forth between second base and third -- especially with Josh Harrison currently struggling -- now that it looks like he's once again found his hitting stroke.

 More News